Allen-Synthesis/EuroPi/hardware/build_guide.md

 ### (Optional) Multimeter Tests
-Use your multimeter set to continuity mode for these tests
+Use your multimeter set to continuity mode for these tests.

 #### Check the continuity of +12V to the middle left pin of the TL074-2 PCB footprint